Marinelab Virtual Resources

 Explore Marine Science through Lesson Plans

 Bring the ocean into your classroom!
 This lesson plan is designed for grades 3-5 and can be modified for younger students.
-The slide show edition allows for educators to present these materials to students who may need more guided instruction.
+The slide show edition allows educators to present these materials to students who may need more guided instruction but cannot be used independently of the PDF lesson plan.
 Students will learn about the differences in sea turtle shell anatomy between loggerhead and green sea turtles, and how these differences are useful in species identification and scientific research.

 Interact with 3-D Sea Turtle Models